mist-devel/mist-binaries/cores/ql/readme.md

 Files can be loaded from microdrive images stored in MDV files in QLAY format (vDrive MDVs are not compatible).
 The files must be exactly 174930 bytes in size.
 The MDVTOOL in the tools directory can manipulate the MDV files.
 There are some samples in the Games directory.
 NOTE: All software in the Games directory and QL-SD.zip is freeware or public domain.

+The mdump2qlay program in tools will convert mdump image files to QLAY suitable for the QL core.

 Microdrives will self boot if you select an MDV and reset.
 This will look for a file called BOOT on the microdrive and run it.
 You can also start a program on an MDV be typing 'lrun mdv1_boot'.

 There's a big collection of QL programs and related material at http://www.dilwyn.me.uk